 may manage their organizations efficiently and effectively.
 The 16 week Nonprofit Management Certificate Course, which runs February through May each year,

-is currently in its 27th year.
+is currently in its 28th year.
 In addition to recieving critical content from accomplished trainers in the sector, participants build on the the course modules to assess their organizations and develop action plans in the 5 strategic areas of their choice.
-The peer to peer sharing and networking aspect of the course is a great benefit to the face-to-face instruction model of the NPMCC.
+The peer to peer sharing and networking aspect of the course is a great benefit of the face-to-face instruction model of the NPMCC.

 of the program have gone on to lead organizations of every size and in every